apiato/apiato/docs/_docs/features/query-parameters.md

 api.domain.dev/endpoint?limit=100
 ```

 This would return 100 resources within one page of the result.
 Of course, the `limit` and `page` query parameter can be
 combined in order to get the next 100 resources:

 ```
 api.domain.dev/endpoint?limit=100&page=2
 ```

 In order to allow clients to request all data that matches their criteria (e.g., search-criteria) and disable pagination,
 you can manually override the `$allowDisablePagination` property in your specific `Repository` class.
 A requester can then
 get all data (with no pagination applied) by requesting `api.domain.dev/endpoint?limit=0`.
 This will return all matching
 entities.

+<a name="relationships-include"></a>

 ## Relationships (include):